 The services provided by a factory are the most important consideration while selecting one.
 Meanwhile, there’s something to think about: are you looking for a factory that will create your product directly from your Tech Pack and Spec Sheets, or do you need a comprehensive production solution from product creation through construction?

 - Clothing production using CMT (cut, make, trim).
 This type of manufacturer is suitable for advanced brands with factory experience.

 - Full production package (FPP).
 It’s an ideal package for new brands.
 FPP will have the resources to handle all stages of product creation including pattern making, fabric sourcing, and manufacturing.

-Sharing Tech Pack with Manufacturer
+Share the Tech Pack with the Manufacturer

 The designer will share the Tech Pack and supporting documents with the manufacturer after the right type of manufacturer we have chosen.
 This step informs a garment maker of the type of garment that we have made, the fabrics and trims that we used, and any other resources that we required for the project to go effectively.

 The Tech Pack may be simply shared if the designer adds the manufacturer to their product development platform.

 By establishing a clear manufacturing agreement, many potential issues we can avoid.
 Whenever producing in another country, the procedure might become extremely complicated.
 Both parties will save time and resources by clearly laying out the deliverables, including as many specifications as feasible, and establishing payment arrangements.

 Payment conditions we agreed upon between a designer and an apparel manufacturer during the pre-production stage.
 Designers will be able to ask the clothing maker for a price quote.
 Because each agreement is unique and is based on the preferences of the designer and factory, it is critical to include every detail in the clothing manufacturing agreement to minimize delays and disappointments.
 To keep the production process on track, both sides benefit from a clear mutual understanding.